 Emergency Safe House

-Youth who are entering Victoria’s House receive a welcome bag and an age-appropriate orientation to their temporary home.
-During their stay, case managers and advocates complete an assessment to better understand both the needs of the caregiver and child.
-Together, the caregiver and case manager work to create a plan that responds to the family’s unique needs.
-This plan may include parenting support and education, children’s counseling, assistance with school registration and childcare, among others.
-Victoria’s House staff work to promote community, bring a sense of normalcy, and support the development of healthy relationships through opportunities for participation in safe and healthy activities.
+Children coming to Victoria’s House receive a welcome bag and an age-appropriate orientation.
+During their stay, case managers and advocates complete an assessment of the family’s unique needs and together create a plan.
+Issues addressed include parenting support and education, children’s counseling, assistance with school registration and childcare.
+Victoria’s House staff promote community, a sense of normalcy, and the development of healthy relationships.